Moonchichiii/woodhouse_private_eatery/README.md

 App ***Menu:*** For managers of the site to easily change the menu and prices on the site.

-For security reasons i concealed the `SECRET_KEY`, which have been changed during the development, and also all other `API_KEYS` and updated it since the project's inception.
+For security reasons I concealed the `SECRET_KEY`, which have been changed during the development, and also all other `API_KEYS` and updated it since the project's inception.
 I also revised my `settings.py` to prepare it for future deployment on Heroku.

 **Discovering `.env` and Implementation:** I discovered the utility of using `.env` with `decouple` for streamlined management in `settings.py`.
 This approach allowed for shorter, more manageable lines in the configuration file.